ActilityConnectors/DX-API-Dataflow/Display Data/README.md

 # Display Data
-To make and IoT application we are going to display data using an IoT dashboard which is a graphical user interface where users can manage their IoT solution for data collection, processing, visualization, and device management.
+To make and IoT application it will be shown how to display data using an IoT dashboard which is a graphical user interface where users can manage their IoT solution for data collection, processing, visualization, and device management.

 ## Freeboard and MQTT Example
 In this tutorial it will be explained how to display device data using a free IoT dashboard called Freeboard.